 The ADFs are set by TSBC and vary by tire type to adequately compensate for the higher costs of collecting and disposing of larger tires.
-The fees in 2014 for the different tire types remained at the rates established in 2008 as shown in Table 4 below.
+The fees in 2015 for the different tire types, shown in Table 4 below, have not increased since 2008.